-Diversity's new frontier has been added to your bookmarks.
+Diversity's new frontier has been saved

 It’s time to rethink diversity.
 Advances in neurological research can help organizations operationalize diversity of thought and eventually change how they define and harness human capital.